 We are currently involved in the following projects:

-UCML Small grant funded projects
+UCML Small Grants for funded projects

 Following targeted support to UCML representative groups in the devolved regions/jurisdictions, UCML has made available small-scale grant funding to facilitate projects that support the languages mission and values of the organisation.

 While UCML has been supportive of and involved in the Routes into Languages Programme since its inception, in 2020 UCML established a Routes into Languages Sub-Committee, chaired by UCML Vice Chair for Language and Intercultural Education, Vicky Wright, to share best practice and discuss future development across the Routes networks.
 For more details, see the Routes section of the UCML website.

 UCML is a founder of the Gender Action initiative, alongside King’s College London, the Institute of Physics, and the UCL Institute of Education.
 The initiative has emerged from the awareness that some subjects, including Modern Languages, are stereotypically gendered.
 Those who choose to study languages at an advanced level are statistically more likely to be female, and this project works with nurseries and schools to transform learning environments, promoting free choice and individuality rather than a perpetuation of gendered stereotypes.